ableasdale/ml-gen-fake-xml-data/README.md

 # ml-gen-fake-xml-data

-XQuery tool to allow the creation of fake XML data for fast testing
+XQuery tool to allow the creation of fake XML data for fast testing.

+This is an initial (and very early) start on a library that allows the creation of different types of random data (random dateTimes, random strings, elements containing lists of random words)

+* The current checked in code contains two word lists: one containing 21877 individual words and one containing 1510 "common" words
+* A function to generate an arbitrary dateTime within a 40-year date range (starting from 1980)
+* Generation of V4 UUIDS

 ## Example